medy17/DropSilk_Backend/README.md

 -   `/logs?key=...` returns the most recent in-memory log lines.
 Use your `LOG_ACCESS_KEY` to access it.
+-   The server produces structured JSON logs for all key events.
+Look for `FLIGHT STORY COMPLETE` log entries, which contain a detailed JSON object summarizing an entire peer-to-peer session, including participants, duration, and key statistics.
 -   The cleanup service logs each run, including:
     -   Whether DB is available.
     -   How many files were found for deletion.